dfuse-io/docs/content/ethereum/public-apis/getting-started/explore-ethereum-through-dfuse.md

 aliases:
   - /guides/ethereum/getting-started/explore-eth-through-dfuse/
+  - /ethereum/public-apis/getting-started/explore-eth-through-dfuse/

 ---

 ## Try our API from your browser

 The best way to get a taste of what you can do with dfuse is to try it out! **GraphiQL** is a tool that allows writing and running GraphQL queries from your browser.
-It is offered on [every dfuse endpoint](/ethereum/public-apis/reference/endpoints/) with a valid anonymous JWT for your convenience.
+It is offered on [every dfuse endpoint](/ethereum/public-apis/reference/ethereum-networks-endpoints/) with a valid anonymous JWT for your convenience.
-It also offers an access to the [documented GraphQL schema](/ethereum/public-apis/reference/graphql/) on a side pane, as well as a very useful auto-completion feature (simply place your cursor somewhere and press `Ctrl+<Space>` to see completion possibilities).
+It also offers access to the [documented GraphQL schema](/ethereum/public-apis/reference/graphql-api/) on a side pane, as well as a very useful auto-completion feature (simply place your cursor somewhere and press `Ctrl+<Space>` to see completion possibilities).

 [![GraphiQL screenshot](/img/graphiql.png)](https://mainnet.eth.dfuse.io/graphiql)